Sunday, January 7 – Thursday, January 11, 2024

-The Workshop Program is composed of eight to ten individual workshops.
-Each workshop is led by a different instructor, and each has its own focus and eligibility requirements.
+The Workshop Program is composed of eight to ten individual workshops, each led by a different instructor, and with its own focus and eligibility requirements.
 Class size is limited to twelve participants per workshop, with a total of approximately 100 participants in the program.
 Classes are typically held indoors.

 All workshops are priced at $675.
 Upon being accepted into a workshop, you will be asked to pay a deposit of $300 within seven days in order to secure your spot.
 The balance of $375 is due September 30.
 Our Cancellation/Refund Policy can be found here.